interledgerjs/settlement-lightning/README.md

 Thus, pre-funding—sending money to the peer _before_ forwarding packets through them—requires a positive `settleTo` amount, and post-funding—settling _after_ forwarding packets through them—requires a 0 or negative `settleTo` amount.

-All the following balance options are in units of _gwei_.
+All the following balance options are in units of _satoshis_.

 ##### `maximum`